PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 ## Recipie for preparation of obs4MIPs compliant data (work in progress)

 The recipie and demos below describe the process of making a copy of an observational data product that is obs4MIPs compliant.
 This is in support of, but independent of the process of "publishing" obs4MIPs compliant data to ESGF.
-A user does not need to clone this repository.
+A user does not need to clone this repository to prepare obs4MIPs compliant data.
 Instead, common usage involves copying information from the provided demo and modifying it for use to prepare a new obs4MIPs compliant dataset.

 ## Key resources (utilites, formats and conventions)